darthryking/htct-build/README.md

 Copyright © 2014 by DKY (Ryan Lam)

-The files in this repository comprise the core materials that are necessary to build the Hazard Team Compile Tool.
-They have been provided here, free of charge, for anyone's use in building their own htct.exe executable.
+The files in this repository comprise the core materials that are necessary to build the __Hazard Team Compile Tool__.
+They have been provided here, free of charge, for anyone's use in building their own `htct.exe` executable.

 Current version: ___0.3.1 BETA___